alexn0/core/README.md

 #### Core module of MetadataLang project

+This project is devoted to describing high-level logic declaratively in the programming code and implementing the desired behavior of the system based on this code.
+The Core module declaratively defines basic logic of programming languages using kotlin language.

 Commands for downloading and compiling the code in the empty directory:
 ```sh
 git clone https://github.com/alexn0/env.git